medchakkir/Quote_of_the_Week/README.md

 # Quote of the Week

-An automated email service that sends an inspirational quote every Sunday to help start your week with motivation and positivity.
-This project uses Python to randomly select quotes from a curated collection and sends them via email.
+An automated email service that sends inspirational quotes via email.
+This project uses Python to fetch quotes from an API and sends them via email using Gmail SMTP.

 ## Features

-- Automated weekly quote delivery
+- API-based quote fetching
-- Curated collection of inspirational quotes
-- Email delivery system
+- Email delivery system via Gmail SMTP
-- Random quote selection
-- Runs automatically every Sunday
+- Environment variable configuration for secure credential management
+- Comprehensive error handling for API and email operations
+- Easy to automate with task schedulers

 ## Requirements

 - Python 3.x
-- SMTP access (Gmail SMTP server used in this implementation)
+- Gmail account with App Password enabled
+- API access (quote API endpoint with API key)
-- Required Python packages:
+- Required Python packages (see `requirements.txt`):
-  - smtplib (built into Python standard library)
-  - datetime (built into Python standard library)
+  - `python-dotenv` - For loading environment variables
+  - `requests` - For making API calls to fetch quotes
-  - random (built into Python standard library)
+  - `smtplib` - Built into Python standard library for email sending

 ## Installation